nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 **Avoid leaking info through errors**

-Do not expose senstive or intermal information in errors returned to the end user.
+Do not expose sensitive or internal information in errors returned to the end user.
 Instead return a unique ID that can be tied back to more specific error information that is written to internals logs.

 **Limit data sent back to front ends**